DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: EVALUATION

-\textbf{LLM-As-Planner} is a naive approach.
-The LLM is queried with a prompt that comprises all information, including domain knowledge, environment, and goal descriptions, to generate a high-level task plan directly.
+\textbf{LLM-As-Planner} is a naive approach that directly queries the LLM to generate a high-level plan using a prompt that comprises all information, i.e., domain knowledge, environment and goal descriptions.

-\textbf{LLM+P} \cite{liu2023llm+} takes a problem description as input and generates a PDDL problem file.
-Subsequently, with a user-provided PDDL domain file, an automated task planner generates a high-level task plan.
-LLM+P can be treated as a subset of DELTA, which only has the problem generation step without pruning the scene graph and decomposing the long-term goal.
-In the following experiments, we also provide a pre-defined PDDL domain file as input.
+\textbf{LLM+P} \cite{liu2023llm+} uses LLMs to translate NL problem descriptions into a PDDL problem file given user-provided PDDL domain files, for an automated task planner to solve the problem.
+It can be treated as a subset of DELTA with only the problem generation step.
+In the following experiments, we provide a pre-defined PDDL domain file as input.

+\textbf{LLM-GenPlan} \cite{silver2024generalized} uses LLMs to first summarize the domain knowledge from input PDDL files, then propose a simple generalized planning strategy without using search, and finally generates Python code that outputs a task plan.
+The LLMs can refine the code using the debug information from a plan validator with maximal $4$ iterations.

-\textbf{SayPlan} \cite{rana2023sayplan} has two stages: the semantic search stage first determines a minimal sufficient scene graph using an LLM by expanding room nodes with relevant items, then the iterative replanning stage queries an LLM to generate a high-level plan using the searched graph and can replan based on environmental feedback.
-Since there is no available open-source code of SayPlan, we implemented a simplified version, where we omit the semantic search stage by directly providing a pre-pruned minimal sufficient scene graph.
-In the following, we denote the simplified version as \textit{SayPlan*}.
-Since our approach focuses on high-level task planning and does not require replanning, for a fair comparison, we also use SayPlan* to generate high-level plans, and the number of replanning iterations of SayPlan* is set to $1$.
+\textbf{SayPlan} \cite{rana2023sayplan} first determines a task-relevant sub-SG with the LLM-based semantic search, then uses LLMs to generate a high-level plan using the sub-SG and iteratively replans based on environmental feedback.
+We implemented SayPlan on our own due to the lack of available open-source code.
+The number of maximal replanning iterations is set to $4$.